kplaube/blog/blog/src/posts/alem-do-rest-com-graphql.md

 > GraphQL has often been sold as a perfect solution for every problem, but the reality is that it meets one requirement better than most other, and if that’s not part of your requirements, it may not be the best solution for your implementation.

 A discussão continua nas referências abaixo.
-Não deixe de conferir!
+Não deixe de conferir.

 Até a próxima.